 With that aim in mind, the Urban Development Company was created in Medellin in 2002 as a public company with its own assets and autonomous management.
 Under Law 388/1997 and the Organic Law of Spatial Planning, the company has developed planning and intervention programmes, including the Partial Plans and Integral Urban Projects.
-Some programmes are based on public-private partnerships, such as the Park Libraries Programme, through which five urban libraries have been set up in deteriorated areas of the city; the Security and Coexistence Programme, under which government and justice houses have been built in hot spots at the police "super-station" of Fuerte de Carabineros; the South American Games Programme, which seeks to improve the physical infrastructure and quality of education in the community; the Nursery Schools Programme; and the Mobility Programme.
+Some programmes are based on public-private partnerships, such as the Park Libraries Programme, through which five urban libraries have been set up in deteriorated areas of the city; the Security and Coexistence Programme, under which government and justice houses have been built in hot spots at the police "superstation" of Fuerte de Carabineros; the South American Games Programme 2010, focused on the constructions of several high standard sports facilities; the Quality Schools Programme, which seeks to improve the physical infrastructure and quality of education in the community; the Nursery Schools Programme; and the Mobility Programme.
 These projects, which aim to offer comprehensive and inclusive services and in which the community is invited to play a key role, have changed the image and lifestyle of the city.

-Source: ECLAC, 2016
+Source: CEPAL, 2016